 - The letter of intent must include the title of the proposed submission and specify all investigators and their affiliations and positions

-- Applications for the spring competition are due on May 14, 2024.
+- Applications for the spring competition are due on August 21, 2026.

 - Applications must include the unsuccessful renewal application score (if available) and a copy of the critique/summary statement or some written indication of funding viability for the proposal.